State v. Chesley

 I. Facts

-¶2 Officer Roland Sapinoso was on a routine patrol when dispatch notified him that a “bait car” alarm had been [40]*40activated.1 He was approximately a quarter-mile away from the car, which was in a nearby parking lot, and he responded to the scene in less than one minute.
+¶2 Officer Roland Sapinoso was on a routine patrol when dispatch notified him that a bait car alarm had been activated.[1]
+He was approximately a quarter-mile away from it, which was in a nearby parking lot, and he responded to the scene in less than one minute.

 ¶4 When backup arrived, Officer Sapinoso and the other officers ordered Chesley to exit the car and handcuffed him as he complied.
 The officers also saw two other passengers in the car, ordered them to exit, and took them into custody.

-¶5 After the car occupants were in custody, Officer Sapinoso saw that the bait car’s passenger door lock had been punched through.
+¶5 After the car occupants were in custody, Officer Sapinoso saw that the bait car's passenger door lock had been punched through.
 Two hours before this incident, Officer Sapinoso had responded to the same bait car, and the lock was intact.
-He looked in through the driver’s side window of Chesley’s car and saw some tools spread on the floorboard, including hammers, picks, screwdrivers, and electrical items.
+He looked through the driver side window of Chesley's car and saw several tools spread throughout the floorboard, including hammers, picks, screwdrivers, and electrical items.
 At that point, believing the items were burglary tools, Officer Sapinoso formally arrested Chesley.

-¶6 Officers then searched Chesley’s car.
+¶6 Officers then searched Chesley's car.
 During the search, they found several items that had been reported stolen.
-They then obtained a telephonic search warrant to search its trunk, based on the items found in the car.
-In the trunk, they discovered a stolen gun and other items.
+Based on the contents found in the car, they obtained a telephonic search warrant to search its trunk.
+In the trunk, they discovered a stolen gun and some other items.

 III.
 Discussion